Chapter 9:

 “…” It was the two of us, alone. “…You’re a bad dancer.
 You should quit!”
 It just came out!
 Back then, saying things on my mind was just easier…

 “W-Why do you even want to do this?!
 You don’t even look like a ballerina!”
-Her hair, rough expressions, and muscular frame was more like a boy’s!
-And as promised, she hit me, lightly on top of the head.
+Her hair, rough expressions, and wide frame was more like a boy’s!
+And as promised, she hit me…lightly on top of the head.

 “You’re a brat.
 Next time, I won’t let you off so easily, but since you finally spoke, this is your freebie.”
 Humiliating.

-Every practice I’d watch the instructor training her, giving her extra attention and her not getting much better.
-Around most of the other girls, she was so standoffish, only talking with the other scary girls in ballet class.
-I watched her one night, after the other girls changed and left, trying in vain just to pirouette, until I couldn’t take it anymore!
+Every practice I’d watch the instructor training her.
+Even with the extra attention she wasn’t getting much better.
+She was so standoffish, only talking with the scariest girls in ballet class.
+After the other girls changed and left one night, I watched her trying in vain just to pirouette.
+It went on until I couldn’t take it anymore!
 “You’re doing it wrong!”
 I stepped in, pushing past our instructor!
 “Like this!”
-Effortlessly, I pirouetted, because of all the time I’d spent working!
+Effortlessly, I pirouetted; all my effort on display!

 “I-I can do it too!”
 She tried, and failed, frustrating her and annoying me!
 We kept trying, again and again for over an hour, until, finally!
 “How…was that?”
 At long last, she was able to perform that basic movement!